 - sulfonamides, such as trimethoprim-sulfamethoxazole

-Symptoms of a low platelet count only occur at severely low levels.
-A slightly lower-than-normal count may not produce symptoms.
+The symptoms of a low platelet count only occur at severely low levels.
+A count that is only slightly lower than normal may not produce symptoms.

-If the count is low enough to cause spontaneous bleeding, an individual may notice small bleeds that create small, round, dark red spots on the skin called petechiae.
+If the count is low enough to cause spontaneous bleeding, an individual may notice minor bleeds that create small, round, dark red spots on the skin called petechiae.

 Several petechiae can merge to form bruise-like rashes called purpura.

-ITP can also cause the gums or nose to bleed without reason and the presence of blood in the urine or stools.
-In these cases of ITP, platelet counts are below 20,000 per μl.
+ITP can also cause the gums or nose to bleed without reason and lead to the presence of blood in the urine or stools.
+In these cases of ITP, platelet counts are typically below 20,000/µl.

 How do platelets stop bleeding?

 If damage occurs to the wall of a blood vessel, the vessel exposes a substance that